bennettbuchanan/inferModule-jsdoc-plugin/README.md

 For example, to have JSDoc interpret `lib/foo/a.js` as the module `baz/a` as specified in the example conf.json above, use the following command from `jsdoc_plugin/`: `./node_modules/.bin/jsdoc lib/* -c path/to/conf.json`.
-The generated documentation based on the `inferModule` key values is in `out/`.
+The generated documentation based on `inferModule` schema array objects is in `out/`.

 You may have `jsdoc` installed differently.
 In that case, you will need to alter the command and paths according to your installation.